-- If you change to a different mast, you will need to repeat steps a through e.
+- Do not over-downhaul.
+Check that your downhaul does not exceed the maximum setting. - If you feel back-hand pressure, add more outhaul. - If you change to a different mast, you will need to repeat steps a) through e) above.